-We’ve undergone a recent remodel here at our central offices in Minneapolis and while it’s easy to get caught up with the interior design of our office, we are also committed to appreciating our outdoor space.
+We’ve undergone a recent remodel here at our central offices in Minneapolis.
+It’s easy to get caught up with the interior of our office, so we committed to appreciating our outdoor space.
 So we partnered with local company Urban Ecosystems, Inc. to develop an urban meadow onsite.

 Our meadow began germinating in late May and we are beginning to see some green, textural growth and smaller flowers, with substantial growth expected next spring.
 A low-input lawn helps frame the meadow and keeps the plants from looking too jungle-y.
 We also installed a grid-like, jute fiber on the ground that keeps plants in place and helps create an ideal ecosystem.
 An added bonus: The jute fiber is 100% biodegradable.